pondrejk/dizzer/chap-carto_insight.md

 ## 2.3 The role of cartography

-- challenges in finding causal relationships
-- challenges stemming from the medium shift
-- challenges in processing big data
-- existing research agendas

 Cartography has a long tradition of making data comprehensible to our visual minds.
-Beautiful and authoritative maps in school atlases explaining the formation of  air masses or the positions of ocean streams have an air of definitiveness but were build upon a generalization of data from loads of observatios.
+Beautiful and authoritative maps in school atlases explaining the formation of air masses or the positions of ocean streams give off and impression of definitiveness but were build upon a generalization of data from loads of observatios.
 These data had to be collected, brushed and analyzed for the presence of meaningful patterns, and than visualised in a way that would appeal to human comprehension.
 The process for creating such maps was nowhere near "real-time" but allowed for fine tuning of all aspects of a map: from carefully shading the outlines of water bodies to making the street connections visually pleasing.
 Map making allowed for perfectionism, and the resulting maps remain beloved by collectors long after their utilitarian function is gone.

 For digital cartography^(Here and further refering to dynamic maps allowing user interacation, consumed almost exclusively throuhgh the web, viewed on screens of various sizes) it took a long time to come any closer to the visual quality of the best atlas works.
 There is still some unfulfilled potential towards the graphic excellence in web mapping though recent improvements in tools open possibilities to get us there -- TODO see later).
 Digital maps have the obvious advatage of allowing interaction -- user can zoom, pan, change, filter and combine the displayed data.
 The second big advatage is the possibility to update the displayed data real-time as the data source is updated.
 Many digital maps are not dynamically updated, simply because the topic does not require an update (e.g. medieval monasteries in France or 1991 election results in Yugoslavia).
 But interactive maps based on dynamically updated data pose a whole new set of challenges on the poor cartographer.
 Not only does he need to ensure cartographic excellence in the map field (excellent map provides answers, helps to ask queations, supports understanding in an engaging way), but also to pertain this excelence for the changing data and user-induced modifications.
 In other words, the task is to design the map well for previously unseen data.

 The atlas maps mentioned above served for presentation of knowledge, were confirmatory.
 Digital cartography allowed for exploratory cartography to emerge, or more precisely moved the exploration part down the process pipeline from before to after the map publication, and from the cartographer author to the map user.
 Visual analytics based on spatial data provide interfaces to manipulate and visualize data -- or more precisely to pick from the predesigned visualisation modes.
 This has implications for both the cartographer who is confronted with new roles (we'll discuss them in depth later) and the user.

 The ability to interact with the map view can surely be empowering for the user, passing on the sensation of exploration.
 Ont the other hand, things can go the wrong as it is hard to create an imersive experience that would be immediately understandable to the newcommer.
 User is then left to her own devices,  without any stated framework for interpretation she needs to create her own narration about what is displayed.
 Visual interfaces are prone to be terrifyingly cluttered,  untorubled with the dangers of fostering misinterpration.
 Lack of guidenance on where to start results in poor engagement with the application, that is quickly aboandoned.
 That is if abandoning is possible and user is not forced to work with the applicaton as part of the job.
 Simmilar problems occur in business analytic dashboards proliferating in enterprises, which fail to make sense to users, or worse, fake insight with vaguely understood and hardly interpretable metrics.
 (TODO -- visual analytics as a device of naive rationalism, elaborate later)

+Here we need probably some inspiration from other fields.
+Aim is moving somewhere inbetween the presentation and exploratory interfaces, possibly to get the best of the both.
+Exploratory interfaces could do some hinting, notifying which findings make sense and which not.
+Designers of exploratory interfaces could give greater thought to what questions users might want to ask about the portrayed data.
+(But careful on generalization with user personas -- see below on weaponization of design).

+- questions and levels of reading

 Interactive map as a data manipulation interface is useful for those who know what questions they want to ask.
 So what kind of inference should an interactive map support?
 We should start simple, with basic quantitative questions.
 A big advantage of interactive maps over print is that we can display the exact quantities on demand (e.g. with some pop-up action bound to cursor hover action) and do not rely on the viewer's ability to infer quantities form the legend (especially if categorized to some interval scale).
 The ability to answer simple queries shouldn't be left in vain, because as @tufte1998visual warns: "when scietifiec images become dequantified, the language of analysis may drift toward credulous descriptions of form, pattern and configuration [...] rather than answer to questions *How many?
 How often?
 Where?
 How much?
 At what rate?*".